GMOD/Apollo/README.md

     apollo run

-To run tomcat on 8080, list to debug port on 8000:
+To run tomcat on 8080, but open up the debug port on 5005:

     apollo debug